|Secretariat||Medical Imaging & Technology Alliance (MITA)|

 |Chair||Wim Corbijn van Willenswaard, Philips Healthcare|

-|Last strategy update||2014-03-17|
+|Last strategy update||2019-10-02|

 The principles of the Enhanced MR object, developed in the 1999-2003 timeframe, had successive follow up by other modalities.
 The MR group pursues opportunities for further enhancement in the area of clinical interoperability for MR.

-Current Work Items
+Current Supplements, Work and Objectives:

 - Overall pressure on traveling increases the difficulty in getting approval for F2F meetings.

-- The fMRI and DTI discussion show that MR is getting more and more integrated in a workflow with other products and needs to work together with these products.
+- The fMRI and protocol discussion show that MR is getting more and more integrated in a workflow with other products and needs to work together with these products.
 The workgroup can explore if other usage of MR data is requiring further definition and integration of the data.